 While the differences between unstabilised and HyperSmooth-stabilised footage are impressive, the additional gains from High and Boost mode are marginal – not a massive problem when HyperSmooth is already the most impressive action camera image stabilisation available.

-Ultimately, when it comes to the true nature of an action camera – so a compact, rugged cam that can handle whatever you throw at it and still live to tell the tale – GoPro continues to lead the pack with the impressive Hero 8 Black.
-Action photography just hit a new level.
+For pro-action photographers though, the HERO 8 Black is a strong recommendation, and arguably delivers the most bang for your buck within the GoPro range.
+Ultimately, when it comes to the true nature of an action camera – a compact, rugged cam that can handle whatever you throw at it and still live to tell the tale – the HERO 8 Black is still very much a serious contender.